Old Mariscal Sucre International Airport: History

+Runway safety area

+The airport had a runway safety area, built in 1999–2000 as a consequence of the crash of Cubana de Aviación Flight 389 in August 1998.
+The structure was erected in the immediate and adjacent areas to the start of runway 17 (end of runway 35), from where Flight 389 had strayed after its aborted take-off, which killed 81 people both in the jetliner and on the ground.
+The project, which involved private and public property expropriation, erected a horizontal berm-like platform 280 meters long and 92 meters wide that increased the runway excursion space for planes to stop in case of an aborted takeoff or a bad landing.

+The safety zone covered all or part of the places through which the Cubana Tu-154 had passed before stopping.
+Tufiño Avenue, which circles the start of runway 17, had a two-way tunnel built to allow vehicular traffic under the new structure.
+Nearby streets and other surrounding residential areas and businesses were also protected from accidents by the new construction.
+The safety zone was finished and inaugurated in mid-July 2000.

+Airlines

 TAME's main hub

 On 10 December 2000, TAME officially opened its hub in Quito, offering an estimated 2,000 possible connections per week, including greater numbers of frequencies, schedules and destinations served.
 Connections between domestic and international destinations were operated directly and through code sharing agreements with airlines such as TACA Airlines and Copa Airlines.

-Operations out of Quito allowed travelers to connect between domestic destinations (such as Guayaquil to Galápagos), from a domestic destination to an international destination (Such as Tena to Cali), from an international destination to a domestic city (Such as Cali to Tulcán), between two international destinations (Such as Bogota to Panama City) and allows for simpler codeshare connections (such as Lima to Santa Rosa with TACA Airlines and TAME).
+Operations out of Quito allowed travelers to connect between domestic destinations (such as Guayaquil to Galápagos), from a domestic destination to an international destination (Such as Tena to Cali), from an international destination to a domestic city (Such as Cali to Tulcán), between two international destinations (Such as Bogotá to Panama City) and allows for simpler codeshare connections (such as Lima to Santa Rosa with TACA Airlines and TAME).

 The hub also featured facilities for easier transits, such as exclusive check-in counters for travelers in transit, buses for internal transportation between Terminals A & B, and two special lounges for national and international transit passengers to avoid having to go through Ecuadorian customs and immigration between transits.

 TAME's hub transferred to Mariscal Sucre International Airport in Tababela on February 19, 2013.

 Facilities

-The airport consisted of one terminal split into a national and international areas.
-It was equipped with five swing gates capable of directing arriving passengers to either Immigration or to baggage claim.
+The airport consisted of one terminal split into national and international sections.
+It was equipped with five swing gates capable of directing arriving passengers to either immigration or to baggage claim.
 In addition, there were numerous ground slots where passengers walked to the aircraft from the terminal.